erl-ang/tcp-over-udp/README.md

 python3 tcpclient.py ./testfiles/screendump.txt 0.0.0.0  2222 1152 1234
 ```

-- This will start running a tcpclient that listens on port 1234 for ACKs and has `screendump.txt` in its possession.
+- This will start running a tcpclient that listens on port 1234 for ACKs and wants to send `screendump.txt`.
 The tcpclient will forward all segments it needs to send to the server to `newudpl`, which is listening on address (0.0.0.0, 2222).
-The tcp `windowsize` for pipelining segments is set to 1152.
+The tcp `windowsize` is set to 1152.
-- The MSS can be adjusted in utils.py to test performance of smaller segments.

 ### Running `tcpserver.py`  💻